-Fatema Kothari, Vice President & Vice Chair – is an executive with Verizon Business, where she leads their efforts to expand connectivity.
-She brings her experience and skills from the service provider side of the telecommunications industry.
-A highly accomplished professional, Fatema has a consistent history of delivering successful projects for Tier 1 network operators.
+Fatema Kothari, Vice President – brings her experience and skills from the service provider side of the telecommunications industry.
+A highly accomplished professional, Fatema has a consistent history of delivering successful connectivity based projects for Tier 1 network operators.
 She has also worked extensively on building business cases for new technology implementation and network deployments in Latin American markets.
+Currently, she is serving on the Federal Communication Commission’s Advisory Committee on Diversity and Digital Empowerment.
 Fatema holds a Master’s degree in Telecommunications from the University of Maryland, College Park.

 Fatema’s non-profit work is fueled by her personal passion for gender parity in technology.
 She serves on the board for the global non-profit Girls in Tech SF and is a proud mentor with Techbridge, an after-school program to inspire girls in STEM fields.
 She is also an advisor to a team of women entrepreneurs from Africa, and has guided them to secure a seed grant from the U.S. Department of State.

 Fatema has a keen interest in policy and is an avid advocate for expanding affordable internet access to everyone.
-As the SF-ISOC Vice Chair, she brings her wealth of experience to drive the strategic goals, business development initiatives, and operational rigor of the chapter.
+As the SF Bay ISOC Vice President, she brings her wealth of experience to drive the strategic goals, business development initiatives, and operational rigor of the chapter.

 Ken Krechmer, Board Treasurer – has been the Treasurer of the SF Bay ISOC since 2009.
 In 2012 he received first prize in the IEC Challenge paper competition.
 In 2006 he received a joint second prize in the IEC Centenary Challenge paper competition.
 Krechmer is a founder and the technical editor of Communications Standards Review and Communications Standards Summary 1990 – 2002, is also a winner of first prize at the World Standards Day paper competition in 1995 and 2000.
 Ken participated in the development of the International Telecommunications Union Recommendations for Group 3 facsimile (T.30), data modems (V.8, V.8bis, V.32, V.32bis, V.34, V.90), and Digital Subscriber Line transceivers (G.994.1).
 He was Program Chair of the Standards and Innovation in Information Technology (SIIT) conference in USA, Netherlands, Canada and Japan.
 Krechmer is a lecturer at the University of Colorado, Boulder, CO, USA.
 Krechmer is a Senior Member of the IEEE and a member of the Society of Engineering Standards.
 He learns from his seven delightful grandchildren and applies his technical interests to research, writing and teaching about standards.